meithecatte/compilercrim.es/content/rust-np/index.md

 (_ or _ or ...) and (_ or _ or ...) and ...
 ```

 where the `_` are filled in with variables and their negations.
+This makes the
+structure of the formula much more uniform, and as such — way easier to work
+with.

-Our previous example would look like this when transformed:
+Our previous unsatisfiable example would look like this when transformed:

 ```c++
 A and B and (A or B) and (!A or !B)